 The COGNO Consumer Advisory Panel, comprises consumer representatives, provides strategic input and lived experience perspectives to ensure COGNO’s research and activities reflect consumer priorities and values.

 I was diagnosed with a Grade 3 Oligodendroglioma in 2013.
 I under went concurrent radiation and chemotherapy treatment for approximately 5 weeks, followed by 6 cycles (5 days on, 23 days off) of chemotherapy treatment.
 After 11 years I’m happy to report the tumour is stable.
-I joined COGNO cap around 8 years ago as a Consumer Advisor, reviewing upcoming proposed or new clinical trials ensure patients are receive the best treatment possible.
+I joined COGNO CAP around 8 years ago as a Consumer Advisor, reviewing upcoming proposed or new clinical trials ensure patients are receiving the best treatment possible.

 Aside from my voluntary role at COGNO, I also work in Buying at Kmart Australia in Confectionery.
 Outside of work, my interests include walking, working out at the gym, and travelling regional, interstate or overseas.